FGCP High Availability

 - If you need to enable session pickup, consider enabling

 session-pickup-delayto improve performance by reducing the number of sessions that are synchronized.
-See Improving session synchronization performance.
+See Session failover (session-pickup).

 - Consider using the

 session-sync-devoption to move session synchronization traffic off the HA heartbeat link to one or more dedicated session synchronization interfaces.
-See Improving session synchronization performance.
+See Session failover (session-pickup).

 - To avoid unpredictable results, when you connect a switch to multiple redundant or aggregate interfaces in an active-passive cluster you should configure separate redundant or aggregate interfaces on the switch; one for each cluster unit.

 - Use SNMP, syslog, or email alerts to monitor a cluster for failover messages.
 Alert messages about cluster failovers may help find and diagnose network problems quickly and efficiently.